nach der arbeit

 Users ranked style, quality, and comfort as the 3 highest criteria when purchasing high-end clothing.
 A good web presence also would most likely influence their decision-making.

-User Flows and Site Map
+User Flows and Information Architecture

 - Appreciates clothing that is stylish, well-made and comfortable